hingels/COOP-Assembly-Analyzer/README.md

-# COOP-Assembly-Analyzer
+# CoOP-Assembly-Analyzer
-A Python program designed to fit COOP assembly data, particularly from thioflavin T measurements.
+A Python program designed to fit CoOP assembly data, particularly from thioflavin T measurements.

 To install:
 - Install Miniconda